"ITER has given a strong momentum to the local economy," says Colin Miège, Director of the Mission ITER.

 ITER is a house with many mansions.
 The ITER Organization, the seven Domestic Agencies, Agence Iter-France, Mission ITER; each and every one of them plays a key part in the development of the project.

 Mission ITER is one of these mansions.
 It is a small structure that is an essential player in the ITER venture.
 "We represent the French state at the regional level," says Colin Miège, Mission ITER Director.
 "We were established to create the best conditions for welcoming the project and make sure that France's commitments to ITER are implemented locally."

 The ITER Itinerary and the International School in Manosque are the most visible of these commitments.
-The Itinerary, by now "95% completed", will be delivered in the early weeks of 2010 and at the International School, the first half of the buildings will open by mid-September — only two weeks late despite months of difficult weather last winter and spring.
+The Itinerary, by now "95 percent completed," will be delivered in the early weeks of 2010 and at the International School, the first half of the buildings will open by mid-September—only two weeks late despite months of difficult weather last winter and spring.

-In addition to the French state financial contribution to ITER, local governments have pledged more than 460 million euros to the project - the equivalent of a full-fledged Member's contribution.
+In addition to the French state financial contribution to ITER, local governments have pledged more than EUR 460 million to the project—the equivalent of a full-fledged Member's contribution.
 They rightfully expect some return on their investment.

 "ITER has given a strong momentum to the local economy," says Colin Miège.
-"In two years, ITER-related works have generated contracts for more than 360 million euros; 80% of these contracts were awarded to companies based in the Provence-Alpes-Côte-d'Azur region.
+"In two years, ITER-related works have generated contracts for more than EUR 360 million; 80 percent of these contracts were awarded to companies based in the Provence-Alpes-Côte-d'Azur region.
 The economic benefits are obvious when you look at these figures."